-Seventeen entities, including Denver Water, have joined forces on a project that will supply customers with more water while minimizing the need to buy new water rights.
+Twelve entities, including Denver Water, have joined forces to supply customers with more water while minimizing the need to develop new infrastructure and water rights.

-Denver Water is moving forward with a partnership called WISE, which stands for Water, Infrastructure and Supply Efficiency.
-If approved, the partnership will provide new supply by combining unused capacities in Aurora Water’s Prairie Waters Project with unused water supplies from Denver and Aurora.
-Then, during the years Denver and Aurora don’t need all of that water, the 15 Douglas County entities that make up the South Metro Water Supply Authority will be able to buy the unused water to help reduce its reliance on nonrenewable groundwater.
+WISE, which stands for Water, Infrastructure and Supply Efficiency, is a regional partnership that provides new supply by combining unused capacities in Aurora Water’s Prairie Waters Project with unused water supplies from Denver and Aurora.
+During the years Denver and Aurora don’t need all of that water, and when excess capacity is available in Prairie Waters, 10 Douglas County entities that are part of the South Metro Water Supply Authority can buy the unused water to help reduce its reliance on nonrenewable groundwater.

-This cooperative effort is rare in Colorado, which divvies up water based on a first-in-time, first-in-line style of water rights (prior appropriation).
+This cooperative regional effort is rare in Colorado, which divvies up water based on a first-in-time, first-in-right style of water rights (prior appropriation).

 But WISE is different.

 After the 2002 drought, Aurora Water knew it needed to find more water supplies and fast.
-If they had had another horribly dry year after 2002, they would’ve been in trouble.
+If the city had had another horribly dry year after 2002, it would’ve been in trouble.

 So Aurora, which is one of the largest water providers in the state, built the Prairie Waters Project.
 The $653 million project began operating in fall 2010, increasing Aurora’s water supply by 20 percent.

-The project allows Aurora Water to collect South Platte River water it owns from wells near the river’s bank just north of Brighton.
-The water is then piped 34 miles south to a new purification facility near Aurora Reservoir, where it is treated and delivered to Aurora customers.
+The project allows Aurora Water to divert South Platte River water it owns from wells near the river’s bank just north of Brighton.
+The water is then piped 34 miles south to a purification facility near Aurora Reservoir, where it is treated and delivered to Aurora customers.

-Denver Water’s role in the partnership stems from a decades-old request from the Board of Water Commissioners to cooperate with regional entities when looking for new supply instead of working with only one agency at a time.
-The Board also challenged staff to look at purchasing agricultural water, something this project will allow Denver Water to do.
+Denver Water’s role in the partnership stems from a decades-old request from the Board of Water Commissioners to cooperate regionally when looking for new supply instead of working with only one agency at a time.